mckinsey/vizro/vizro-core/docs/pages/user_guides/components.md

 # Components

-The [`Page`][vizro.models.Page] model accepts the `components` argument, where you can enter any of the components listed below to fill your dashboard.
+The [`Page`][vizro.models.Page] model accepts the `components` argument, where you can enter any of the components listed below to fill your dashboard with visuals.

 <div class="card-section-wrapper" style="display: block;">